SammyKrosoft/Exchange-Critical-Security-Updates-Notes-from-a-Microsoft-Engineer/README.md

 # Important information regarding Exchange Server (2010, 2013, 2016, 2019) 0-day exploits

+*Update: Exchange 2016 CU20 and Exchange 2019 CU9 are out since 16th March 2021, and include the 0-day vulnerability patch !!*
+*Update: New **Guidance for responders** article from the Microsoft Exchange Product Team for investigating and remediating the 0-day vulnerability*
 *Update: important note about MSERT scanner - download a new version each time you plan to scan your servers to get the latest signatures*

 On Tuesday 2nd March 2021, Microsoft released patches for multiple different on-premises Microsoft Exchange Server zero-day vulnerabilities that are being exploited by a nation-state affiliated group.
 The vulnerabilities exist in on-premises Exchange Servers 2010, 2013, 2016, and 2019.